keiran-rowell/keiran-rowell.github.io/_posts/2026-12-12-the-delian-mode.md

 Why do things continue to collapse into imperial tributary systems until there's a technological or social systematic shock?
 Do lost futures only become visible when an era has already past, or because they only become visible in the murky twilight?

 Technology shock permeates quickly, but has financial incentives to be harnessed by status quo power structures.
 Just because distributed information systems are easier to implement than ever doesn't mean we're guaranteed a future free from tribute to a few monoliths.
-When power projection moved slowly the world made gods of the rulers of fiefdoms.
-Even now those structures are deliberate and social; a new type of economic elect in an era where information, goods exchange, and co-ordination systems can span the world in an instant.
+When power projection moved slowly, the civic world made gods of the rulers of fiefdoms.
+Even now those structures are deliberate and social; a new type of economic elect in an era where information, goods exchange, and coordination systems can span the world in an instant.

+Yet the alternatives keep emerging --- Athena persists, new federations form.
+The twilight offers a moment to breathe, to choose alternate futures.
-Let's hope social coordination and civic productivity can free up our future, one not driven to mass unrest or conflict as its system shock mechanism.
+Let's hope social coordination and civic productivity can free up our future, one not driven to mass unrest or conflict as its remaining system shock mechanism.

 ---